Kshukla10/ai201-project5-mixtape-starter/submission.md

 contradicted the function's own docstring ("This function returns all songs in the playlist").
-Confirmed by comparing the raw query result (7 songs) against the service function's output (6 songs) on the same playlist ID — the two queries are otherwise identical, so the only place a song could be dropped is the final list comprehension.
+Confirmed by comparing the raw query result (7 songs) against the service function's output (6 songs) on the same playlist ID, the two queries are otherwise identical, so the only place a song could be dropped is the final list comprehension.

 **The root cause:**